 3 credit hours, 4 contact hours (2 hours lecture and 2 hours lab).
-Prerequisite: C grade (2.00) or better in BIO-1774/BIO-1775 (or equivalent) and BIO-1778 (or equivalent).
-Recommend completion of or concurrent enrollment in PCE-1400 or equivalent course or college level composition course.
+Prerequisite: Grade of C (2.00) or better in BIO-1773 and BIO-1778.
+Recommend completion of or concurrent enrollment in PCE-1400 or college level composition course.
 Course is graded A-E. Not open to students with credit for NAT-1779 or NAT-4049.
 BIO-1778 plus BIO-1779 together have been approved by the Ohio Board of Regents as meeting the Transfer Assurance Guide (TAG) course requirements.

-Study of pathological imbalances including blood pressure, homeostasis, shock, cardiac malfunction, respiratory malfunction, hematopoiesis with anemias and leukemias, gastrointestinal imbalances, liver malfunction, renal failure, bladder injury and control, and endocrine hypersecretions and hyposecretions.
+This course is the study of pathological imbalances including blood pressure, homeostasis, shock, cardiac malfunction, respiratory malfunction, hematopoiesis with anemias and leukemias, gastrointestinal imbalances, liver malfunction, renal failure, bladder injury and control, and endocrine hypersecretions and hyposecretions.